AliMo199/Smart-Factory-Manufacturing/README.md

 # Smart Factory Manufacturing

 ## Description
-The Smart Factory Manufacturing is a console-based application designed to manage the manufacturing process of products in a smart factory setting.
+The Smart Factory Manufacturing is a console-based application that utilizes complex data structures designed to manage the manufacturing process of products in a smart factory setting.
 It utilizes a linked list of queues of stacks to represent the sequence of operations for each product.
 This allows for efficient processing of manufacturing steps and dynamic addition of new products.

 ## Features
 1. **Add a Product:** Enables users to add a new product to the manufacturing process by specifying the sequence of operations required.